Conjectures on Optimal Nested Generalized Group Testing Algorithm: Abstract

 \section{Abstract}

 Consider a finite population of $N$ items, where item $i$ has a probability $p_i$ to be defective.
 The goal is to identify all items by means of group testing.
-This is the generalized group testing problem (GGTP hereafter).
-In the case of $\displaystyle p_1=\cdots=p_{N}=p$ \cite{YH1990} proved that the pairwise testing algorithm (PTA hereafter) is the optimal nested algorithm for all $N$ if and only if $\displaystyle p \in [1-1/\sqrt{2},\,(3-\sqrt{5})/2]$ (R-range hereafter) (an optimal at the boundary values).
-In this note, we present a result that helps to define the generalized pairwise testing algorithm (GPTA hereafter) for GGTP.
-We conjecture that in GGTP when all $p_i, i=1,\ldots,N$ belong to the R-range the optimal nested procedure is GPTA.
-Although this conjecture is logically reasonable, we only were able to verify it empirically up to a particular level of $N$.
-A short survey of GGTP is provided.
+This is the generalized group testing problem (hereafter GGTP).
+In the case of $\displaystyle p_1=\cdots=p_{N}=p$ \cite{YH1990} proved that the pairwise testing algorithm is the optimal nested algorithm, with respect to the expected number of tests, for all $N$ if and only if $\displaystyle p \in [1-1/\sqrt{2},\,(3-\sqrt{5})/2]$ (R-range hereafter) (an optimal at the boundary values).
+In this note, we present a result that helps to define the generalized pairwise testing algorithm (hereafter GPTA) for the GGTP.
+We present two conjectures: (1) when all $p_i, i=1,\ldots,N$ belong to the R-range, GPTA is the optimal procedure among nested procedures applied to $p_i$ of nondecreasing order; (2) if all $p_i, i=1,\ldots,N$ belong to the R-range, GPTA the optimal nested procedure, i.e., minimises the expected total number of tests with respect to all possible testing orders in the class of nested procedures.
+Although these conjectures are logically reasonable, we were only able to empirically verify the first one up to a particular level of $N$.
+We also provide a short survey of GGTP.

 {\it Keywords: Individual testing; pairwise testing}

 {\it AMS Subject Classification:} 05A18, 62P10

 \spacingset{1.45}